 At the milk collection centers, dairy cows are milked daily using milking equipment.
 To maintain freshness, milk collected from the cows is quickly stored and chilled at a temperature between 3°C and 6°C. Shortly thereafter, the milk collection centers arrange for trucks to deliver the stored and chilled raw milk to our production facilities.
 We normally process and use all raw milk delivered to us on the same day of delivery after we have tested and accepted the content and quality of the raw milk.
 We generally make payments in cash to the milk collection centers within 10 days after we have received the delivery of 10 days of accumulated raw milk supply from the milk collection centers.
 The price of the raw milk we purchase is subject to negotiation between the supplier and us at the time of purchase.
-The price of raw milk.
+The price of raw milk is influenced by a variety of factors, including seasonal factors and the overall demand for raw milk.
 For each of the years ended December 31, 2008, 2009 and 2010, the cost of purchases of raw milk represented approximately 64.0%, 33.9% and 48.7% of our total cost of purchases, respectively.